Atishi-07/flow_cadence/README.md

 just copy the code fron the repo and paste in the flow playground

 Executing program
-deploy the contract and start sending the details of the sport in the transaction part and then click on script part and click on the execute
+deploy the contract and start sending the details of the sport in the transaction part and then click on script part and click on the execute.

 Authors